Human development, health, and well-being across the life span

 Our researchers conduct both empirical and theoretical studies.
 Our use of sophisticated mathematical approaches and of computer simulations, including driving simulators, enable us to account for the flexibility of human behaviour and development.

-Involved expertise groups: Clinical- and Developmental Neuropsychology, Clinical Psychology and Experimental Psychopathology, Developmental Psychology, Environmental Psychology, Experimental Psychology, Organisational Psychology, Social Psychology, Theory and History of Psychology.
+Involved research units: Clinical- and Developmental Neuropsychology, Clinical Psychology and Experimental Psychopathology, Developmental Psychology, Environmental Psychology, Experimental Psychology, Organisational Psychology, Social Psychology, Theory and History of Psychology.

 Involved master tracks: Applied Social Psychology, Clinical Neuropsychology, Clinical Psychology, Developmental Psychology (in Dutch), Reflecting on Psychology, Talent Development and Creativity, Work, Organizational and Personnel Psychology, Research master Behavioural and Social Sciences (domain: Lifespan Development and Socialization).